 These are all awesome words to explore!
-Today, we are going to zoom in on the word self-management.
-The word self-management refers to self-control and how you control your own thoughts and behavior.
+Today, we are going to zoom in on the word manage.
+The word manage refers to how you control your own feelings, thoughts and actions.
 Remember that self-awareness means understanding your thoughts and actions?
 Self-management is how you control your thoughts and actions.

-Share time \\\
+Share time 🚥